David-Henner/zaragoza-bus-info/README.md

 Zaragoza's bus info app.

-Developed in Swift 3.0 under Xcode 8.O.
+Developed in Swift 3.0 under Xcode 8.0.

 You'll need CocoaPods to install the dependencies

-### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command: